-17 Common Butterflies in Washington!
-(ID Guide)
+17 Common Butterflies Found in Washington! (state)

 “What kinds of butterflies can you find in Washington?”